springernature/ux-elements-docs/README.md

 ## About

-These files are ingested by the [Elements design system web site](https://frontend-design-system.private.springernature.app/).
+These files are ingested by the [Elements design system web site](https://elements.springernature.com/).
 That web site will be automatically updated when changes to the documentation in this repo occur.

 ### Layout

-The [introduction.md](introduction.md) file powers the content seen in the [root](https://frontend-design-system.private.springernature.app/) of the site
+The content seen in the [root](https://elements.springernature.com/) of the site is currently managed by a template in the [Frontend Design system repository](https://github.com/springernature/frontend-design-system/blob/main/views/home.hbs) (private).

 Sub-folders contain content for the respective brands.